Printed Circuit Board Assembly Process – The comprehensive Guide!

 - The components can be swapped out, so it lends itself to testing and to prototypes.

-How to choose between SMT & Thru-Hole
+How to choose between SMT & Through-Hole Printed Circuit Board Assembly?

 When you are dealing with complex boards with small parts and high density, SMT is largely preferred.
-For large components, applications that need to withstand heat, thru hole is the preferred choice.
+For large components, applications that need to withstand heat, Through hole is the preferred choice.
 In many cases however, a combination of both may be the need of the hour.

 Prior to the PCB assembly process, however, there need to be some preparatory steps.
 This largely includes assuring that the design of the PCB is right for which a Design for Manufacturability test is undertaken.
 This is to ensure that no operational issues are faced once the PCB is ready.
 A Design for Manufacturing check looks at the various design specifications, any missing features and more, which can impact the functionality of the PCB.
 For example, is the spacing between components too less, if so, if it not caught at the DFM stage, it could lead to short circuits at a later date.
 DFM can therefore go a long way in ensuring that costly errors are later avoided.